mvolkmann/MyUnixEnv/notes/GoNotes.md

 In all cases but using a fully-specified version, running a command such as `go build` finds a matching version and updates `go.mod` with the result.
-This means that each time you wish to use a new dependency version, `go.mod` must be updated again.
+This means that each time a new dependency version is desired, `go.mod` must be updated.
- You cannot specify a version like "v2" and automatically get the latest version that starts with "v2" every time `go build` is run since "v2" will be replaced by an actual version.
+ Specifying a version like "v2" will not automatically get the latest version that starts with "v2" every time `go build` is run since "v2" will be replaced by an actual version.

  No automatic version updates are ever performed.
+ This means that checking `go.mod` files into a version control repository provides a way to produce repeatable builds.

 "Version comparison" gets the nearest version to what is requested, not the latest version that matches.
 For example, if the query is ">=1.2.3"